African American History & Culture in Orlando

-Orlando is home to world-famous theme parks and attractions, but we have many other wonders for you to explore — including captivating African-American history and culture!
-Pair them with special events centered around Zora Neale Hurston, Black History Month and Juneteenth, as well as Black-owned attractions, restaurants and other businesses, and you can easily devote an entire visit to experiencing everything Orlando’s influential African-American community has to offer.
+Orlando is home to world-famous theme parks and attractions, but we have many other wonders for you to explore — including captivating African American history and culture!
+Pair them with special events centered around Zora Neale Hurston, Black History Month and Juneteenth, as well as Black-owned attractions, restaurants and other businesses, and you can easily devote an entire visit to experiencing everything Orlando’s influential African American community has to offer.
+Start here to discover it all!

 Learn more: Diversity & Inclusion in Orlando